 Native to northern Europe, red currants began to be cultivated in Britain with the introduction in the early 17th century of improved Dutch cultivars by plant hunter Tradescant the Elder* (Gareth Richards, ‘Keeping up with currant affairs,’ RHS, The Garden, July 2015, p.80.)

-Interestingly red, white and pink currants (Ribes rubrum) are distinct from blackcurrants (Ribes nigrum), and although they have broadly similar growing requirements, their pruning is quite different.
+Interestingly red, white and pink currants (Ribes rubrum) are distinct from blackcurrants (Ribes nigrum).

 Fertilise with blood, fish or bone meal in early spring and early autumn.

 These are highly productive fruit bushes, but can become straggly if left unpruned.
 Prune well to produce a constant supply of new fruiting stems from the base.

 Pruning black currants: In established bushes, remove a quarter of the stems down to 2.5 cm (1 inch) from ground level to promote young, fruitful shoots.

 Propagating black currants: After all leaves have fallen and the plant is dormant take hard wood cuttings to easily increase your black currant patch.

 - In winter, prune out dead wood and shoots growing near ground level.

 - Cut all side-shoots back to 1 to 3 buds from the base of longer stem branches.
 Shorten all branch tips by a quarter, to outward facing buds.

 - In summer, shorten new growth back to five leaves.